ah-rasoulian/ah-rasoulian/README.md

 - 👋 Hi, I’m @ah-rasoulian
 - 👀 I’m interested in Medical Image Analysis, Bioinformatics, Machine Learning, Computer Vision, Datamining.
-- 🌱 I’m currently learning "Data Science in Stratified Healthcare and Precision Medicine" which is course in coursera including medical image analysis methods.
+- 🌱 I’m currently learning "Data Science in Stratified Healthcare and Precision Medicine" which is a course in coursera including medical image analysis methods.
+I'm also proceeding my final semester of computer science at Amirkabir University of Technology, Iran.
 - 📫 How to reach me : ah.rasoulian@gmail.com

 <!---